What is a Test Environment

 TE2 will be executed after TE1, so TE1 is considered older.

-Below are example scenarios and shows how the TestRunStatus is calculated in each.
+Below are example scenarios and shows how the overall, consolidated status of the Test is calculated in each case.

 |Scenario||Test Environment(s) of TE 1||Test Environment(s) of TE 2||Test run status in TE1||Test run status in TE2||The calculated value for the overall, consolidated status of the Test (i.e. for the "All Environments")||Other|

 The Test Environments column is shown in your Test Runs table so you can distinguish each execution of the Test between the different environments.

 This information can be seen in the Test issue screen (see next screenshot) or in other places that show a list of Test Runs (e.g. Test Plan issue screen).

 The same test has been executed in both Test Environments (a Test Execution per Test Environment).